Skip to main content

 Deployment

-• Shadow first — Always start new agents in shadow mode
+• Testing first — Start new agents in testing mode before live traffic

-• Review responses — Check shadow drafts before going live
+• Review responses — Check test runs before going live

 • Monitor closely — Watch performance metrics after going live